It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 And we've all been fired.

-People that mount to anything have been fired.
+People that mount anything have been fired.

-Uh and uh we're all of us who have been fired have all been told by some boss who fired us that we're no good, that we don't have what it takes.
+And all of us who have been fired have all been told by some boss who fired us that we're no good, that we don't have what it takes.

-Uh what sustains you through that?
+What sustains you through that?

 Not to prove them wrong.

-And you're not going to let somebody who fires you, who tells you you're not good or don't have what it takes.
+And you're not going to let somebody who fires you, who tells you you're not good or don't have what it takes, you're not going to let them ruin your dream.

-Now, naturally you have to have the dream, and you have to have the love.
+Now, naturally, you have to have the dream and you have to have the love.

-You have to find out what it is that you love doing, and then go for it.
+You have to find out what it is that you love doing and then go for it.

 And if you do that, you'll never work a day in your life.

-Well, I take that back.
+Well, I'll take that back.

 There'll be drudgery days, but for the most part, doing what you love will never be talked of as work.